The NHS Friends and Family Test

 How do we collect feedback?

-There are a number of ways that the Trust collects patient feedback.
+There are several ways that the Trust collects patient feedback.
 These include:

-- Electronic surveys – We also use devices such as electronic tablets and iPad’s across the Trust.
-Usually the Friends and Family Test question will be included in a longer survey so that we can collect your views on other areas.
+- Electronic surveys – We also use devices such as electronic tablets, referred to as CHATpads across the Trust.
+Usually, the Friends and Family Test question will be included in a longer survey so that we can collect your views on other areas.
 This may include activities, feeling safe or being treated with dignity and respect.

 What do we do with feedback?